Cataract Surgery in Melbourne – Safe, Affordable & Expert Care

 How do I know if I have cataracts?

 Many people are unaware they have an early cataract and only find out during a routine eye exam.
 The symptoms of a cataract can be subtle or pronounced, depending on the location of the opacity and how advanced it is.
-Typically, cataract symptoms include blurry vision, also described as cloudy or hazy vision, an increase in glare sensitivity (such as when faced with oncoming car headlights), and a decrease in contrast sensitivity (such as when trying to read in dim lighting).
+Common cataract symptoms include blurry vision, also described as cloudy or hazy vision, an increase in glare sensitivity (such as when faced with oncoming car headlights), and a decrease in contrast sensitivity (such as when trying to read in dim lighting).
 The best way to determine if you have a cataract is to see your optometrist or ophthalmologist for an eye test.

 How much does cataract surgery cost at your Melbourne clinics?